-So you want to know, what is the thermal hydrolysis process?” – and to understand basic thermal hydrolysis technology.
+So you want to know; “What is the thermal hydrolysis process?” – and to understand basic thermal hydrolysis technology.

 Thermal Hydrolysis is a chemical process in which the organic molecules (in the substrate/ feed material) are split into two parts by the addition of a molecule of water.
 The process forces the water molecules between the chemical bonds holding together large tissue molecules such as fats, DNA and proteins.